SymphonyPlatformSolutions/symphony-expense-bot-python/README.md

 # symphony-expense-bot-python
-demo expense report bot showcases Symphony Elements and Amazon Textract
+Demo expense report bot showcases how to use Symphony Elements and Amazon Textract